intergalacticfm/hotmixes.resty/README.md

 The website offered by the local container is at http://localhost:8080

 In `docker-compose-local.yml` is a path to the test files.
+The test files in this repo are in the directory `testfiles`.
+Note that in the directory `c` is a symbolic link to anonther directory and in `d` is a symbolic link to another MP3 file.
+Symbolic links are not counted in the total number of files and are not shown in latest uploads.
+Be careful not to create recursive loops when using symbolic links.

 When working without test files, the top-level directory for files should contain subdirectores starting with only lower case `a` until `z` and `0` until `9`.
 These subdirectories can be created with

     for i in {0..9}; do mkdir $i; done for i in {a..z}; do mkdir $i; done